1mitten/english-dictionary/README.md

 for a variety of use cases such as:-

 - Word Games
+- Generate content from use of tagging and words
 - For English Dictionary lookup
 - To inject your own data and use
 - To create an export or migration of data
-- Use of a taggable word

 <h5>Create new instance and perform a simple word find</h5>